ranshul/ranshul.github.io/_posts/2016-12-28-You-can-build-your-own-Siri-too!.md

 >  Classifying...
 >  show

-One obvious problem I found stems from biased training data.
+One obvious problem I found is from biased training data.
 My `play` training data had a lot of occurences of play.
 So, pretty much every sentence with any word derived from play is classified as `play`.
 I left the training data untouched and used this to experiment with a feedback module that corrects the classification mistakes.
 This fixes the problem depending on how well you force the net to learn its mistake.

 [^1]: Formally, this is a *closed-domain* problem - in a broad sense, the list of inputs and outputs to the agent are limited